arduino/docs-content/content/arduino-cloud/06.features/07.arduino-cloud-callbacks/arduino-cloud-callbacks.md

 ## Full Example

-The example below demonstrates how to use events & callbacks in the IoT Cloud.
+The example below demonstrates how to use events & callbacks in the Arduino Cloud.

 <CodeBlock url="https://github.com/arduino-libraries/ArduinoIoTCloud/blob/master/examples/ArduinoIoTCloud-Callbacks/ArduinoIoTCloud-Callbacks.ino" className="arduino"/>